-This is the first installment of a series of posts devoted to the protecting New Jersey’s students from acts of harassment, intimidation, bullying, discrimination and self-harm.
+This is the first installment of a series of posts devoted to protecting New Jersey’s students from acts of harassment, intimidation, bullying, discrimination, and self-harm.

 It’s more than bullying.
 Protecting students from acts of…